-You've got recent college grads who can't even get an interview at a investment house recommending stock ideas on Motley Fool and Seeking Alpha as freelance writers.
+You've got recent college grads, who can't even get an interview at a investment house, recommending stock ideas on Motley Fool and Seeking Alpha as freelance writers.
 Are they confusing journalism with investing?

 You've got grocery store clerks highlighting their latest stock ideas to customers during check out.
 Why work at Safeway for $9.25 an hour when you could make more trading stocks full-time?

 You've got folks who put all their net worth in the stock market and think they're brilliant because they've never seen a bear market having only started four years ago.
 The best attitude is when asked what if the markets go down?
 They say they'll just buy more, as if they have infinite capital and courage.

 Even people like me are writing more on the topic of investing while working on a new investment forum.
 Bubbly bubble perhaps?
 Probably.
 At least we'll focus on short ideas as much as long ideas.
 A large reason why I'm writing this post is to remind myself not to be delusional in my investing abilities.

 Just like it's rare to hear an investor say they produced alpha, it's rare to meet someone who has admitted to losing money in the stock market.
 Perhaps it's natural to talk about our winners and keep our losers hidden.